eriksank/nacl-cli/README.md

 ## 7. Detailed usage

+TO DO

-## Reusing and embedding scripts in your own program
+## 8. Reusing and embedding scripts in your own program

+TO DO